 Classes will be held throughout the Advent and Great Lent fasting seasons and will be communicated to the catechumens - and the whole parish - by the Priest.

 Required Reading for Catechumens

-Catechumens are required to read a series of books prior to baptism and chrismation.
-All of the books are available online wither through the publisher or on Amazon.
+Catechumens are required to read a series of books prior to Baptism/Chrismation.
+All of the books are available online either through the publisher or on Amazon.

 - On the Priesthood (1984) by St. John Chrysostom

 - The Faith: An Orthodox Catechism (1997) by Clark Carlton or Entering the Orthodox Church or The Mind of the Church by Metropolitan Hierotheos Vlachos

 - For the Life of the World (1998) by Fr.
 Alexander Schmemann